4985cristian-arch/vicoart-privacy/index.md

 ## 13. Deleting a Project

-Vicoart provides functionality to delete locally saved projects.

-Deleting a project is designed to remove Vicoart-managed local project data associated with that project, including applicable:

-- project records;
-- locally managed project images;
-- wall-selection masks;
-- generated previews;
-- saved project variations.

-Deleting a Vicoart project does **not** delete the original photograph stored independently in the user's device gallery.
+You can delete projects available to your signed-in account in My Projects.
+Deletion removes the selected project's local record and is designed to remove its Vicoart-managed images, wall masks, previews and saved variations.
+It does not delete another account's projects or original photographs stored independently in your gallery.

+Deleting an imported legacy project copy does not delete the preserved unassigned original.
+If media removal is interrupted or fails, files may remain in deletion quarantine while recovery retries cleanup.
+Disappearance from My Projects does not guarantee immediate physical removal of every associated file.

 Temporary information that has already been transmitted for backend or provider processing remains subject to the applicable temporary-processing and retention practices described in this Privacy Policy.